 Everyone is different, and this formula does not work for all students.

-My daughter became so caught up in that excitement and she went along for the ride, not realizing that she really wanted something a little different.
-She wanted to live in New York, and she wanted to be in a school that specialized in Fashion Merchandising.
+My daughter became so caught up in that excitement and she went along for the ride, not realizing that she wanted something a little different.
+She wanted to live in New York and be in a school that specialized in Fashion Merchandising.

 Now that is what she is planning.
-She is home and has an internship in the field that she loves, and she has submitted applications for NY fashions schools for spring semester admission.
+She is home and has an internship in the field she loves, and she has submitted applications for NY fashion schools for spring semester admission.

 You Might Also Want to Read: